Downloadable lesson plans and Resources for Educators

 Easter Traditions & Vocabulary – A2/B1 Communicative Lesson Plan

-This pre‑intermediate A2–B1 lesson introduces learners to essential Easter‑related vocabulary, global holiday traditions, and everyday past‑habit structures through engaging listening, speaking, and grammar activities.
-Using authentic examples—such as children in Sweden who “used to dress up as witches and go to people’s houses to ask for sweets” and families in Bulgaria who enjoy “egg fights”—students explore cultural diversity while strengthening listening comprehension and conversational fluency.
-The lesson blends visual warm‑ups, real‑world audio clips, grammar practice with used to, and interactive speaking tasks like Taboo and group discussions.
-By the end, learners can confidently describe traditions, compare customs across countries, and talk about past habits in clear, natural English.
+This pre-intermediate A2-B1 lesson introduces essential Easter vocabulary and global holiday traditions.
+It also covers everyday past-habit structures.
+Learners build these skills through listening, speaking, and grammar activities.
+For example, children in Sweden used to dress up as witches and ask neighbours for sweets.
+Similarly, families in Bulgaria enjoy lively egg fights.
+Through such authentic examples, students explore cultural diversity.
+As a result, they strengthen listening comprehension and conversational fluency.
+The lesson then blends visual warm-ups, real-world audio clips, and grammar practice with used to.
+In addition, interactive tasks like Taboo and group discussions keep learners talking.
+By the end, they can describe traditions and compare customs across countries.
+Finally, they talk about past habits in clear, natural English.

 Download Now